ecadlabs/taquito/docs/tutorial.md

 }
 ```

+What happens here?
+Let's break it down:
+1- We set up the Tezos Toolkit, and the signer as before.
+1- We get the contract metadata from the blockchain.
+This metadata contains information about the contract, including the entrypoints.
+1- We call the `mint_artist` entrypoint of the contract.
+We need to provide the data it expects, which is provided as a javascript object.
+Taquito will automatically encode this data to be sent to the contract.
+1- We wait for the confirmation and print the hash as before.

 Now if you run your app, you should be able to see the hash of the operation in the terminal.
 After about a minute, you should be able to see the new NFT in the collection.
 Because everyone following this tutorial is minting NFTs with the same metadata, all the NFTs in this collection will look the same.
 But the number of tokens in the collection should increase by one.